MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/folder-redirection/deploy-folder-redirection.md

 The file server is the computer that hosts the redirected folders.

 > [!NOTE]
 > Folder Redirection requires that the file server be an x64-based or x86-based computer.
-Windows&reg; RT computers do not support Folder Redirection.
+Folder Redirection is not supported on PCs powered by ARM processors.

 #### Choose the type of file server configuration to use